Deadshot0x7/custom-watch-face/README.md

 * Download the repo
 * Exctract it
 * Move to the Directory
-* Extcrat the "watcg face "
+* Extcrat the "watch face"
 * upload it to the mi band

 Enjoy the mi band theme based on the custom rom :)